MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-unattended.md

 ## Use the command prompt window
 This process applies mostly to UI automation scenarios.

-After you start the application:
+After you start the app:

 1. Open the command prompt window (using your automation mechanism).
 1. At the command prompt, call your Office app.